DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 SiteGround definitely have more readily available information on their website about their hosting infrastructure and why you should choose them over their rivals.

-For example, one area where SiteGround differs from DreamHost is that they now use the Google Cloud platform as the base for their hosting infrastructure.
-What this means is that you can host your site on the state-of-the-art Google Cloud network, in a hosting environment managed by SiteGround, for just a few dollars a month.
+For example, one area where SiteGround differ from DreamHost is they now use the Google Cloud platform as the base for their hosting infrastructure.
+What this means is you can host your site on the state-of-the-art Google Cloud network in a hosting environment managed by SiteGround for just a few dollars a month.

 Furthermore, SiteGround also have a feature-rich WordPress plugin that provides you with lots of ways to optimize your website.

 You can also effortlessly convert your images to the new WebP format, reducing their file size without affecting their quality.

 While DreamHost don’t have their own caching and optimization plugins or tools, the popular and free WP Super Cache plugin is added to any WordPress installations you create through your account dashboard.
 You can also install your own choice of WordPress caching and optimization plugin instead.